2018 Mako Brimob standoff: Victims

 Meanwhile, the police officer who was held hostage was identified as Chief Brigadier Iwan Sarjana.

 Responses

-Netizens were worried about Jakarta's former governor Basuki Tjahaja Purnama who is serving sentence in Mako Brimob for blasphemy against Islam.
-Although the police have reported him to be safe, they suspect that the attackers are planning to attack him as well.
+Netizens were worried about Jakarta's former governor Basuki Tjahaja Purnama who was serving sentence in Mako Brimob for a politically motivated conviction of blasphemy against Islam.
+Although the police reported him to be safe, they suspected that the attackers planned to attack him as well.